Jeffrey-D-Pierce/Simple-HTML-Tree/README.md

 If there is a customContent function, it will be called with the itemInfo to render the item inside the div with the class "item-contents-display".

-If there is no customContent function on the item, the title (if there is one) or id will display in the rectangle.
+If there is no customContent function on the item, the title (if there is one) or id will display.

-Set the function once at the root item where it is inherited by all children.
+Set the customContent function once at the root item where it is inherited by all children.
 In the rendering of children, the customContent function is copied to the child along with a reference to the parent.
 The function customContent has access to the child and parent info.

 ## Realizations